kubestellar/kubestellar/docs/content/direct/get-started.md

 The script will check for the pre-reqs and exit if they are not present.

 ### Run the script!
-The script can install KubeStellar's demonstration environment on top of Kind or k3d
+The script can install KubeStellar's demonstration environment on top of kind or k3d

-For Kind
+For use with kind
 ```shell
 bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/refs/tags/v{{ config.ks_latest_release }}/scripts/create-kubestellar-demo-env.sh) --platform kind
 ```

-For k3d
+For use with k3d
 ```shell
 bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/refs/tags/v{{ config.ks_latest_release }}/scripts/create-kubestellar-demo-env.sh) --platform k3d
 ```